 Why Visit Copenhagen?

-Copenhagen embodies Scandinavian cool where sleek design meets cozy hygge, bicycles outnumber cars, and New Nordic cuisine revolutionized global gastronomy.
-Denmark's compact capital charms with Nyhavn's rainbow-colored 17th-century townhouses lining the waterfront where Hans Christian Andersen once lived, their reflections shimmering in the canal beside wooden sailing ships and outdoor cafés.
-Tivoli Gardens, the world's second-oldest amusement park (1843), enchants with rides, gardens, and evening fairy lights that inspired Walt Disney.
+Copenhagen embodies Scandinavian cool where sleek design meets cozy hygge, bicycles outnumber cars 5-to-1, and New Nordic cuisine revolutionized global gastronomy through restaurants like Noma that changed how chefs worldwide think about foraging, fermentation, and seasonality.
+Denmark's compact capital of around 670,000 (about 1.4 million metro) charms with Nyhavn's rainbow-colored 17th-century townhouses lining the waterfront canal where Hans Christian Andersen lived at numbers 18, 20, and 67, their reflections shimmering beside restored wooden sailing ships and outdoor cafés serving expensive beer (DKK 60-80/$9–$12) to tourists soaking up the postcard scene.
+Tivoli Gardens, the world's second-oldest operating amusement park (opened 1843, predating Disneyland by 112 years), enchants with vintage rides, landscaped gardens, evening fairy lights that allegedly inspired Walt Disney, and summer Friday-night fireworks (entry DKK 155/$23 rides extra).

 What to Do